kennysmithed/origins23/index.md

 ## Assessment

 The course is assessed via 2 essays, due on 26th October and 14th December.
-Full details will be provided in the assignment brief (to follow) and [FAQ](assessment/origins_assignment_faq.md).
+Full details will be provided in [the assignment brief](assessment/OriginsAssignmentBrief23.pdf) and [FAQ](assessment/origins_assignment_faq.md).

 ## Quizzes